Physiix/topsi-project-manager/README.md

 # Topsi Project Manager

+## Master branch is broken right now, a stable branch will be created as soon as it's ready.

 Topsi Project Manager is a **simple** Kanban board software built with Electron and Vue.js.
 It supports all three major platforms (Windows, Linux and macOS).